colaisr/research_flow/docs/MASTER_PLAN.md

   - CSV exports
   - Custom formats

-**Output Configuration:**
+**Summary Configuration:**
-- Users configure output handlers in Settings
-- Each analysis can specify which output handlers to use
+- Users mark which step produces the Summary (typically the last step or a dedicated summary step)
+- Summary format is configurable (text, structured data, formatted report)
-- Multiple outputs can be configured per analysis
+- Multiple output handlers can be configured per analysis
+- Output handlers are configured in Settings and selected per analysis

 ### 9) Deployment (Single VM, no Docker)